Outdoor Activities

 River Smart – Learning to Respect the Flow *Christchurch Only

-River Smart is a water safety programme dedicated to teaching children and families how to enjoy rivers safely and responsibly.
+River Smart is a water safety activity dedicated to teaching participants how to enjoy rivers safely and responsibly.
 Rivers are beautiful places to explore, swim, and play, but they can also be unpredictable and dangerous if you don’t know what to watch out for.
+Even shallow or calm-looking water can have strong currents, hidden rocks, or sudden drop-offs.
+Participants will practice real-life scenarios in safe, controlled settings and learn how to move through water safely, signal for help, and help others without putting themselves at risk.

 ADDRESS